ClickCease

 What Happens If a Jury Is Hung Twice?

 Have you ever found yourself glued to a courtroom drama, heart pounding, as the jury returns to deliver their verdict, only to find out… they can’t decide?
 Now, imagine that happening not once but twice.
 It’s rare, but it does happen.
 This article dives into a whirlwind.
-It covers events and emotions.
-They hung a jury twice.
+It covers events and emotions on what happens if a jury is hung twice.
 It unpacks the legal, psychological, and societal meanings of this rare event.

 What Happens If a Jury Is Hung Twice? banner